sinhasagar507/outamation_mortgageRAG_bot/README.md

 ## Notebook and Demo Instructions

-To run the RAG pipeline and Gradio demo locally or in Google Colab:
+To run the RAG pipeline and Gradio demo locally or in Google Colab (GPU must be enabled):

 ### 1. Open the Notebook